antoinekllee/Color-Glide/README.md

-# Quantum Glide 🚀
+# Color Glide 🚀

-Quantum Glide is a hyper-casual, one-touch mobile game crafted for iOS.
+Color Glide is a hyper-casual, one-touch mobile game crafted for iOS.
 In this vibrant game, you're put in control of a subatomic particle - a quark.
 Your mission is to glide through a realm filled with color-coded barriers.
 The simple yet captivating gameplay is easy to pick up but hard to master, ensuring an engaging experience for players of all levels.

 ## Gameplay and Controls 🎮

-Quantum Glide has been designed to provide an immersive gaming experience with minimalist controls.
+Color Glide has been designed to provide an immersive gaming experience with minimalist controls.

 - **Tap** the screen to change your quark's color.
 The colors cycle in the following order: red, green, blue.
 - **Hold** the screen to make the quark ascend.